-Representin' the streets since 1989, Cody is a true fighting game icon and beloved fan-favorite of old school Capcom fans.
-He's been a cool cat since back in his 2D beat-em-up days, inspiring many other "wannabes" to dress exactly like him (like that one dude from Streets of Rage).
+Representin' the streets since '89, Cody is a true icon and fan-favorite of old school Capcom fans.
+He's been a cool cat since back in his 2D beat-em-up days, inspiring many "wannabes" to dress exactly like him (like that dude from Streets of Rage).

 Cody's fighting game debut in SFA3 was brilliantly done... fighting in handcuffs!
-The fact that Cody was jailed after the events of Final Fight makes perfect sense, too.
-I mean, walking the streets and beating the tar out of everyone just because your girlfriend is missing?
-C'mon now Cody. lol.
-In retrospect, it was awesome to see what
+The fact that Cody was jailed after the events of Final Fight makes perfect sense.
+Walking the streets and beating the tar out of everyone just because your gal is missing?
+C'mon now, Cody. lol.
+Mad respect tho!

 Fun Fact: Cody's "Final Destruction" super move from SFA3

 is a tribute to his "infinite jab combo" that he can perform in the original Final Fight.
-(It's when he jabs twice and turns around, repeat)...
-I used that infinite a lot in the early 90's, so when I saw Cody's super move in SFA3 many years later, my jaw hit the floor.
+(It's when he jabs twice, turns around, repeat)...
+I used that infinite a lot in FF, so when I saw Cody's super move in SFA3 many years later, my jaw immediately hit the floor.
 EPIC fan

 service from Capcom (which only a handful of players would've picked up on)!
 Cody's return in SSF4 wasn't bad, albeit his animation and super moves were a bit janky and goofy.
 Fast forward to Mayor Travers in SFV, with Kenny Omega starring in his debut trailer?
 Pretty epic.
 A return to Cody's roots.
 I'm honestly not a huge fan of his SFV

-animations (a bit overdone), but I'm glad Capcom hasn't forgotten about Cody.
+animations (a bit overdone), but he's still Cody.

 Style / Moveset